 The type of contact lens your eye doctor prescribes will depend on your visual and medical needs.

 Soft contact lenses are thin and flexible, so they mold easily to the shape of your eye.
-They first became available in America in the 1970s and have since come to occupy the top spot in the contact world: 90% of people who wear contacts use soft lenses.
+After years of innovation, soft contacts first became available in America in the 1970s and have since come to occupy the top spot in the contact world: 90% of people who wear contacts use soft lenses.
 Soft contacts are great at retaining moisture and letting oxygen through to the eye.
 They’re generally considered the most comfortable type of contact lens.

 Rigid gas permeable contacts are “hard” contact lenses—they can’t bend and flex like soft ones.
 However, as their name suggests, they still let oxygen through their structure so that your eyes can breathe.